 Oceanview Cabins – basically the same size as inside cabins only they have port holes or picture windows.

-Deluxe Cabins – about the same size as an oceanview cabin, except it may have a private balcony which adds to the overall square footage of the cabin.
+Balcony Cabins – about the same size as an oceanview cabin, except it may have a private balcony which adds to the overall square footage of the cabin.

 Suites – significantly larger than other cabins on the ship, often with a private balcony or verandah.

-You find the Deluxe Cabins and Suites on the higher decks of a cruise ship, so, yes, there is a difference here.
+You find the Balcony Cabins and Suites on the higher decks of a cruise ship, so, yes, there is a difference here.
 However, Standard Inside Cabins and Oceanview Cabins are basically the same on any deck.
 For example, a Category 4, Inside Cabin on Carnival’s Fantasy on the Riviera Deck is the same size as an Oceanview Category 9 on the Empress Deck.
 The difference become evident in the Cat 11 and Cat 12 Demi-Suites and Suites.

 Most cruise ship cabins are built to accommodate two passengers.
 However, there are many on each ship that can accommodate three and four passengers.
 Carnival, The Big Red Boat, and Disney all have ships that sleep five in one cabin.
 These cabins are obviously very popular among families and go quickly during family vacation times.
 So book them early if you need them.